 Today’s healthy salmon steak recipe requires nothing but simple cooking techniques.
 It’ll take you 40 minutes to make with the least amount of effort and very little cleaning.

-The same goes for this recipe.
-But before we start, here are some interesting facts about salmon.
+Before we start, here are some interesting facts about salmon.

 What Is a Salmon Steak?